 The hardest part about making no-bake cheesecake is the wait.
 Everything else is a piece of cake.

 - Process the cheesecake crust ingredients.
-Add the sunflower seeds and pumpkin seeds to a bowl of a food processor fitted with an S blade and process until the seeds are coarsely ground.
+Add the sunflower seeds and pumpkin seeds to a food processor bowl fitted with an S blade and process until the seeds are coarsely ground.
 Be careful not to over-process the seeds; they should retain some texture.
-Add the dates and process until all the ingredients are well combined.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
-If the mixture is too dry, pulse it a little bit more.
+Add the dates to the food processor and process until all the ingredients begin to stick together.
+The mixture will be tender and slightly crumbly, but it should be sticky enough to hold together when you press it between your fingers.
+If it’s too dry, pulse it a little bit more.

-- Press the crust into a springform pan.
+- Press the mixture into a springform pan.
 Transfer the crust mixture to a lightly greased 6-inch/15-cm springform pan and press it firmly into an even base layer and edging.
-I like to have the crust a little bit higher up the wall sides to create a rustic effect, but it's optional.
+I like to have the crust slightly higher up the wall sides to create a rustic effect, but it’s optional.
 You can simply press the mixture evenly along the base for a classic flat cheesecake crust.

 - Blend the filling ingredients.
 Add all the cheesecake filling ingredients to a high-speed blender and blend until completely smooth.